vb-consulting/RazorSvelte/README.md

 Just click on the big green button **Use This Template**.

-If you want some other template rather than the main template (like jQuery example) - change the brach first.
+If you want some other template rather than the main template (like jQuery or NET5 example) - change the brach first.

 ## Structure